welteki/docs.actuated.dev/docs/add-agent.md

 4. Start the agent

-    For an Intel Actuated Agent, create a `start.sh` file:
+    For an Intel/AMD Actuated Agent, create a `start.sh` file:

     ```bash
     #!/bin/bash